Skip to Content

 There's a ton of milkweed on my site.
 Should I just check the first 100 milkweeds I find along my transect or spread it out more?

 Spread it out more; select every 5th or 10th milkweed to get a more representative sample from across the site.
-See “Sample a systematic subset of milkweed” on p.
-27.
+See “Sample a systematic subset of milkweed” in the IMMP Guidebook.

 Activity 3 (Adult Monarch Survey)